Ryan Wells, Director;

 Robert Feldman, Senior Fellow

-College of Education interim Dean Robert S. Feldman is Deputy Chancellor of the University of Massachusetts Amherst, where he is also professor of psychological and brain sciences.
+Professor emeritus Robert Feldman was a professor of psychological and brain sciences at the University of Massachusetts Amherst and interim Dean of the College of Education in 2016-2017.
 Robert is author of P.O.W.E.R.
 Learning: Strategies for Success in College and Life.
 His textbooks, which have been used by more than two million students around the world, have been translated into Spanish, French, Portuguese, Dutch, German, Italian, Chinese, Korean, and Japanese.
 More info

 Zeke Kimball, Associate Director

 Ezekiel Kimball is an assistant professor in higher education.
 His prior professional experience includes work as a director of institutional research, an interim director of student affairs, a residence hall coordinator, and a nonprofit program manager.
 More info.

 Chrystal George Mwangi, Research associate

 Dr. George Mwangi is an assistant professor in higher education.
 Her scholarship broadly centers on 1) structures of opportunity and educational attainment for underrepresented populations along the P-20 education pipeline; 2) impacts of globalization and migration on U.S. higher education at the student, institution, and policy levels; and 3) African and African Diaspora populations in higher education.
 More info.

 Genia Bettencourt is a doctoral candidate in Higher Education at the University of Massachusetts Amherst.
 Her research interests focus on college access and equity, with her dissertation research focused on the experiences of working class students at public research institutions regarding perceptions of class-based allyship and sense of belonging.
 Genia has a background in student affairs and social justice education, with work experience across residential life, student leadership, and pre-college programs.